 What childbirth education philosophies are taught in New Life Prenatal Classes?
 There are many childbirth education philosophies.
 Some methods are more aimed at women wanting an unmedicated birth( Hypnobirthing, Bradley and Birth Works) and others are aimed at encouraging women to make informed choices about all aspects of birth, including pain medication and medical interventions (Lamaze, ICEA, Birthing from Within).
 New Life Prenatal uses a multi-disciplined approach which incorporates information from several of the above mentioned methods.
 The emphasis is placed on using a broad variety of techniques to teach women how to cope with labour, and teach partners how to best support a labouring woman.
 Also discussed in the prenatal classes are the medical interventions/options in birth, and how to make informed choices.
 Emphasis is on "freedom of choice based on knowledge of alternatives" and your role as an informed patient and parent.

 What if I miss a class (or cannot complete a class) because I give birth early or was sick?
 Refunds (less a $25 administration fee) are given up to two weeks prior to class start date.
 There are no refunds after that point; no exceptions.
 If you miss a class, arrangements may be made to catch you up on the information that was missed Once you begin a class or a series of classes, there is no refund for not completing the class(s).

 Should my partner attend with me?
 The instructor helps dad/partners understand their role in helping the labouring woman through all stages of labour and through the post-partum period.
 Partners will be given specific tasks that they can perform and tips on how to cope with the way the new baby will affect their relationship.
 If dad/partner cannot attend, you may attend by yourself or bring a friend/designated labour coach with you.

 I know that I want medication during labour.
 Do I still need to take prenatal classes?
 Yes.
 Prenatal classes will inform you about all medication options for pain relief including how they are administered, when they can be administered and the benefits and risks of each option.
 For example, did you know that there are times when it may too early...or too late...for a labouring woman to receive an epidural?
 What options do you have then?
 Discussing all your options and their benefits and trade-offs will help you to make informed choices.

 I'm expecting my second baby.
 Should I take prenatal classes?
 Yes.
 Policies, procedures and practices for childbirth may be different than when you gave birth last time.
 You want to ensure that you have the latest information to be prepared for what you may experience this time during your labour and birth.
-Also, medical techniques change over time – if it has been a few years since you last gave birth, there is a good chance that some things may be different in a hospital setting.
+Also, medical techniques change over time and if it has been a few years since you last gave birth, there is a good chance that some things may be different in a hospital setting.